epiverse-trace/simulist/README.md

 library(epiparameter)
 ```

-The line list simulation requires a serial interval,
+The line list simulation requires that we define a serial interval,
 onset-to-hospitalisation delay, and onset-to-death delay.
 We can load
-these load these from the library of epidemiological parameters in the
+these from the library of epidemiological parameters in the
-`{epiparameter}` R package, or if these are not available, such as the
+`{epiparameter}` R package if available, or if these are not in the
-serial interval for COVID-19 we can create them ourselves.
+database yet (such as the serial interval for COVID-19) we can define
+them ourselves.

 ``` r
 # create COVID-19 serial interval